-Everyday goal for local media companies: The greatest show on earth
+Everyday requirement for local media companies: Be the greatest show on earth

 What’s a local media company’s No. 1 job, whether it’s a newspaper company, a TV station or a radio station?
 Simple: Win the biggest audience, every day.
 You have to win audience to win advertising dollars.

 Winning the biggest audience is a clear, simple, results-based goal.
 In the TV and radio industries, they’re all about it, based on standardized measures of audience share.

 But in the newspaper industry, for far too long now, we’ve rarely held ourselves accountable for our audience results.
 Instead, we have been far more focused on a task-based goal: Report the news.

 Makes sense because, until around the turn of the 21st century, reporting the news was enough to guarantee us the largest audience of any local media channel.
 We didn’t have to think much about competing for audience, because our print audience every day was bigger than any other media outlet’s viewership or listenership.

 But as the world has gone digital, that’s all changed.
 Now there are digital screens in almost every hand and home, connected to an infinite supply of every conceivable kind of news, information, entertainment and knowledge.
 As a result, we are engaged in a fierce battle for attention.
 And we are now far out of first place.
 More like 15th to 20th, as I’ve described in an earlier post.

 In an advertising-based business model like ours, 15th is not a good place to be.
 The ad dollars will flow — are flowing — to the biggest audiences.
 And, through targeting, to the small subsets that match an advertiser’s requirements.
 The bigger the audience, the better the chance of winning advertising dollars.